paschmann/metric2/README.md

 #####**Delivery Unit** (SAP HANA Package)

 - Download the delivery unit package [here](http://metric2.us5.list-manage.com/subscribe/post?u=bc00508167f417118dc4580e4&id=ae3a0aed93) and upload using the SAP HANA Web Admin Tool: Lifecycle Manager

 #####**Github** Install Directions

 - Moves all files into a new project in eclipse and commit them from there

 ####Section 2 – Schema creation
 Once you have all the asset files uploaded to your HANA instance, you will need to create the schema to support metric2.
-You can do this by opening and running the install script.sql file directly on your HANA instance.
-Currently the schema defaults to the name metric2.
+You can do this by opening and running the install\install script.sql file directly on your HANA instance.
+Currently the schema defaults to the name metric2 (and is not changeable).

 ####Section 3 – Sample data creation (optional)
-Once you have completed sections 1 & 2, you can choose to run some scripts which will populate your metric² system with sample/demo data.
-Select which sample data set you would like, and execute the sql file included.
+Once you have completed sections 1 & 2, you can choose to run some of teh included sql scripts which will populate your metric² system with sample/demo data.
+Select which sample data set you would like from the install folder, and execute the sql file included.

 ## Registration